- Election Info

 Oklahoma election officials are working to locate all polling places in buildings that are accessible to voters with disabilities.

-In rare, extreme circumstances, some voters with physical disabilities still may be unable to enter their polling places, however.
+In rare, extreme circumstances, some voters with physical disabilities still may be unable to enter their polling places.
 These voters may be assisted by two Precinct Officials outside the polling place.
 Call your local County Election Board for more information.

 If you need help to fill out the Oklahoma Voter Registration Application form, you may ask a friend or relative to help.
 The helper must write his or her name and address in the space provided on the application form.
 If you want to apply for voter registration but are unable to sign the form or even to make a mark on the form, contact your local County Election Board or the State Election Board for more information.